 Getting to Icacos

 You can only reach Icacos by boat.
+Just a 45-minute drive from San Juan to the Fajardo marina, reaching Icacos is a short, lovely sail off the coast.
 Get dropped off and picked up by a water taxi or join a catamaran charter trip.

 If you opt for a water taxi keep in mind that there are no facilities on the island, so be sure to bring enough food and water, garbage bags, and even a beach umbrella to shelter you from the sun.